wolf3d/nquizr/README.md

 All added information is stored locally and is not shared accross network.

 #### User stories
+- [ ] add a way to delete a particular note completely
 - [ ] add a way to delete all texts and word list from particular article
 - [ ] add a way to delete all texts and word list added by plugin